 Q: Can two HIV-positive parents have an HIV-negative child?

 Yes, they can.
 Although HIV can pass from an HIV-infected mother to her child during pregnancy, at the time of birth, or when breast-feeding the infant, medical treatment of both the mother and her infant can minimize the chances of that happening.
-HIV infection in both the mother and the father does not appear to affect the likelihood of having an HIV-infected baby.
+HIV infection in both the mother and the biologic father does not appear to affect the likelihood of having an HIV-infected baby.

 After delivery, the infant should receive ART for 6 weeks.
 In addition, the mother should avoid breast-feeding her baby to prevent transmitting the virus through her breast milk.

 For their own peace of mind, HIV-infected couples wanting to have children should receive counseling, if possible, before making a decision about conception.
 During counseling sessions, they should ask about the likelihood that they will survive long enough to parent effectively.
 They should learn how to deal with the possibility that their infant may become HIV infected.
-And they should learn how to cope if members of their family or community judge and stigmatize their child.
+And they should learn how to cope if members of their family or community judge and stigmatize them or their child.